 “Use every second of the night to dream about all that you want to achieve in life and use every second of the following day to achieve every dream you saw the last night.”

 These were the inspiring words that accompanied our bedtime chocolates with turndown at Sky Villa Boutique Hotel .
 That evening, my dream for the following day was just to enjoy the spectacular views surrounding me.

 The five-star hotel commands an enviable perch on a lofty hilltop.
-Part of the Cape Summer Villas Boutique Collection, it boasts panoramic vistas of the Indian Ocean, the Tsitsikamma and Langkloof Mountains and the Keurbooms Lagoon.
+Part of the Cape Summer Villas Boutique Collection, it boasts panoramic vistas of the Indian Ocean, the Tsitsikamma and Langkloof Mountains and the Keurbooms Lagoon, all part of the spectacular Garden Route.
 The breath-taking views are shared by the public areas and many of the bedrooms.
 From the moment we arrived at the hotel, our eyes were constantly drawn to the postcard-like scenes below us.

 We were welcomed to the hotel by a friendly receptionist from Milan, Italy.
 She told me that although she had many options around the world, she had chosen to do her internship at Sky Villa Boutique Hotel after seeing pictures of the hotel and its surroundings.
 As we sipped our delicious mocktails on the outdoor deck, it was easy to see why.

 The hotel has 14 rooms, each with its own private balcony.
 They face either the mountains or the sea.
 We shared two sea-facing rooms with our children.
 We were provided with Nespresso machines, Smeg kettles and bar fridges.
 Huge beds, soft furnishings and contemporary colours made our rooms a comfortable and stylish abode.
 The en-suite bathrooms had partially transparent glass panels, so that one could enjoy the view while showering.